A Revolution Built on Eye Contact

 A heterosexual man and woman enter the lab through separate doors.
 They sit face to face and answer a series of increasingly personal questions.
 Then they stare silently into each other’s eyes for four minutes.
 The most tantalizing detail: Six months later, two participants were married.
 They invited the entire lab to the ceremony.

-While sensationalized as a magic method for match-making, the 36 question activity is more practically recommended as a means of improving interpersonal closeness and not as a fool-proof mode of manufacturing love.
+While sensationalized as a magic method for match-making, the 36-question activity is more practically recommended as a means of improving interpersonal closeness and not as a fool-proof mode of manufacturing love.
 This combinations of eyes and “I” statements gives credence to the Authentic Relating movement’s focus on “the windows to the soul.”
 Offering an explanation, Aron puts it simply: “Eye contact is a way of feeling connected, and feeling that [another person] is interested in you has a huge effect of feeling love for a person.”
 Further, a recent neuroscientific study suggests that eye contact primes the social brain to empathize; and empathy is the heart of attachment.

-One Relationship At A Time
+Authentic Relating, One Relationship at a Time

 The eyes are one of the largest pores we have for realizing our intersubjectivity, acknowledging that the boundaries between “me” and “you” are fuzzier than we tend to think.
-Our existence and identity are founded in the other.
+Our existence and identity are found in the other.
 As Siri Hustvedt writes in What I loved (2003), “I am because you are.”

 In “The Philosopher and His Shadow,” phenomenologist Maurice Merleau-Ponty states, “Each of us is pregnant with the others and confirmed by them in his body.”
 Our ability to think, feel, imagine, and be, is mutually reciprocating with each other, necessary and dependent upon our lived, bodily experiences.
 This